How to make Natto taste better?

 Experiment with Natto

-It seems that eating Natto cold is the key to making Natto taste good.
-Make sure to store Natto in the refrigerator and served cold.
-The beans are also still fermenting so in warmer weather they can go bad quickly so keep them in the fridge.
-If stored correctly the Natto should keep well for a week.
-This leads on to. the next tip: eat fresh Natto.
+It seems that eating natto cold is the key to making it taste better.
+Make sure to store natto in the refrigerator and serve cold.
+The beans are also still fermenting so in warmer weather they can go bad quickly, so keep them in the fridge.
+If stored correctly the natto should be good for a week.

 There are so many different Natto brands available.
 If your first experience wasn’t so good.
-I really recommend giving Natto another try.
-In Japan Natto is often eaten for breakfast and it’s well known to be good for your health.
+I really recommend giving natto another try.
+In Japan natto is often eaten for breakfast and it’s well known to be extremely good for your health.
 What better way to start your day?